Understanding Torque in Strength Training

 • Load: The external resistance (e.g., a dumbbell, barbell, kettlebell, cable, body weight, etc.)

-In our bodies, bones acts as rigid beams and joints are the fulcrums.
-Muscles generate force to move bones around these joints, creating rotational movement.
-This system allows us to produce motion efficiently by modifying torque and force distribution across different muscle groups.
+In our bodies, bones act as rigid beams and joints are the fulcrums.
+Torque determines the external rotational demand on the joint, and your muscles must generate equal and opposite torque to move the load.
+This system allows us to produce motion by modifying torque and force distribution across different muscle groups.

 Three Classes of Levers in the Body